cristian-guerrero/legion-go-tricks/README.md

 ## Known Bugs

 - Nobara 39 - bug where controller doesn't work after a clean install or upgrade from Nobara 38.
+  - fix:
-  - fix - run [this script](./add-lgo-xpad-rule.sh) on Desktop mode, then reboot
+    - run [this script](./add-lgo-xpad-rule.sh) on Desktop mode
+    - if running a dualsense emulator (hhd or rogue), disable handycon too.
+      - `sudo systemctl disable --now handycon.service`
+    - then reboot
 - Due to a bug in gamescope, FPS often gets artificially capped by Steam while the display is running at 144Hz.
 Usually it's 72fps
   - FPS limiter is also buggy on 144Hz
   - workaround: [run script to set 60Hz](#force-enable-60hz), this will also fix the fps limiter at 60Hz
   - you can still [force enable 144Hz](#force-enable-144hz-note-144hz-has-bugs), but note that it'll be buggy
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
   - You can workaround this issue via setting 60Hz, instructions [here](#force-enable-60hz)
 - Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
   - the `surround-effect.neutral` option still seems to be working as-expected
   - the `surround-effect.game` option has a bug where volume cannot be controlled